top of page

 Photo courtesy of WHO Magazine.

-Steve Reid from Yesterday and Today Records joins as a regular contributor with country music and CD reviews and there is excitement around a catchy little techno country tune called Tighten Up Your Pants (click for a sneak peek) by Audio Murphy.
+Steve Reid from Yesterday and Today Records joins Country Goss' as a regular contributor with country music and CD reviews and there is excitement around a catchy little techno country tune called Tighten Up Your Pants by Audio Murphy.

-Channel 10 News covers line dancing at the Harold Park Hotel in Glebe, NSW with a huge promo on the very popular Sunday afternoon "bootscoot" sessions.
-Click on the video link and check out the faces and footage from 30 years ago!
+Channel 10 News covers line dancing at the Harold Park Hotel in Glebe, NSW with a huge promo on the very popular Sunday afternoon Bootscooting sessions.
+Click on the video link above and check out the faces and footage from 30 years ago!

 There is news on the upcoming Sydney Farm Hand Appeal, some terrific letters in the Bushwire and a shout out to the Wainuiomata (Wellington, NZ) Line Dancers who will be part of the 1995 LD Masters Championship in Wanganui, NZ.